ackman678/currOpinRvw/currOpin_outline.md

 					* Used ephA3ki/ki (knock in) mice crossed with beta2 nAchR -/- mice for the crucial experiment in Figure 6.
 					* These mice have duplicated retinocollicular map, but only a single, non-matched corticocollicular projection when no cholinergic waves are present.
 			* eye specific segregation
+				* Altered binocular segregation in beta2 nAchR ko and transgenic mice show that nAChR mediated spontaneous activity in the retina is essential for retinotopic map refinement, eye specific segregation [#Xu:2011]
+					* tracer injections into retina
+					* functional MUA recordings in retina in vitro
+				* Altered binocular segregation in ferrets after cAMP injections [#Stellwagen:2002]
+					* tracer injections into retina
+					* functional calcium imaging and patch recordings in retina in vitro
 			* ocular dominance columns
 				* development of ODCs in ferret [#Huberman:2006]
 					* epibatidine injections and tracer injections